Reading time: 4 min.

 What does a Norwood 6 hairline look like?

 Norwood 6 hairlines are extremely thin.
 Almost all the hair is gone from around the temples and mid-scalp.
-Crown hair loss is advanced, but there may still be some hair around the sides of the scalp vertex.
+Crown hair loss is advanced, but there may still be some remaining hair around the sides of the scalp vertex.

 Prince William and actor Ed Harris have both reached stage 6 on the Norwood Scale: